jabostian/Adventures/TensorFlow/gpu_build_install.md

 - 500 GB SSD
 - Ubuntu Gnome 18.04
 - Anaconda and Python 3.6.5
-- Packages build-essential, linux-headers, zip, and unzip installed
+- Packages build-essential, linux-headers, clang 6.0, zip, and unzip installed

 ### Install the NVIDIA Drivers, Libraries, and Samples
 At the time I did this, there were no Debian packages created for 18.04, so this install